≡ Menu

 The following table tells you how much you need to save every month to make a million within different time periods, and with different rates of growth.

 What about inflation?
-I’ve ignored it here, because the article is about making a million pounds in nominal terms.
-In reality a million pounds will buy far less in 20 or 30 years time.
-One dirty shortcut is to read the column to the left of the expected returns.
+I’ve ignored it here, because this article is about making a million pounds in nominal terms.
+In reality a million pounds will buy far less in 20 or 30 years.
+A shortcut is to read the column to the left of your expected returns.
 So if you expect to make 8% a year, read the column for 6%.
-Like this you allow a couple of percent for inflation.
+This allows a couple of percent for inflation.

-To play around with different rates, time periods and monthly savings amounts, try this online calculator.
+Have a play around with different rates, time periods and monthly savings amounts using our calculator.

-Next: Try the millionaire calculator or discover the interest on a million pounds.
+Try our millionaire calculator or see the interest on a million pounds.

 “You’ll soon discover it is indeed very hard for most of us to make a million pounds, except through pensions and three decades of saving.”